 Well, that’s it!
 I’ve finished publishing all my stories from my Africa travels in 2010.
 And just in time, too, because a new journey is just beginning, involving me leaving my home for a new life in Europe!
-And to accompany it, a complete revamp of my blog to incorporate my artwork is also coming. … More A new blog is coming
+And to accompany it, a complete revamp of my blog to incorporate my artwork is also coming. … More My Blog Is Evolving

 Whether it’s a destination wedding because you love France, or getting married abroad because you or your partner is French, getting married in France is an exciting prospect.
 I am Australian and my wife is French, so I will be focusing on how to organise your wedding from Australia.

 So…i’ve been neglecting my blog.
 I’ve had a little bit of an unofficial blogging hiatus since November, because of many distractions from other projects that i’ve been working on.
 I finally placed myself in French language classes through the Alliance Francaise in Sydney (which, by the way, I wholeheartedly recommend for you would-be multilinguists).